Sector-specific risks of modern slavery

 The financial sector

 Although not directly involved in production, the financial sector is interlinked with numerous industries, making it vulnerable to modern slavery through indirect exposure.
-Financial institutions can face risks through investments, lending, or ownership in companies connected to exploitative practices.
+Financial institutions can face risks through investments, lending, ownership stakes, and procurement practices that rely on complex global supply chains.
 Additionally, services such as debt collection, asset management, and private equity may inadvertently enable or benefit from forced labour if due diligence mechanisms are weak.

 The hospitality sector